 History PhD/MA by Research (On-Campus or by Distance Learning)

-Times Higher Education ranked the Department of History first in the country for its performance in the latest Research Excellence Framework exercise.
-We offer promising candidates the opportunity to study alongside academic staff working at the forefront of current research.
+Times Higher Education ranked the Department of History eighth in the country in the Research Excellence Framework exercise 2021 based on Grade Point Average, and the Department is unrivalled in the geographical and chronological breadth of its research.

 Research in the Department of History has unique chronological and geographical depth, covering a wide range of British, European and world history from the early medieval period to the present.